KarelZe/thesis/references/obsidian/📥Inbox/@leeInferringTradeDirection1991.md

 “A trade is classified as a buy if it occurs on an uptick or a zero-uptick;otherwise it is classified as a sell” ([Lee and Ready, 1991, p.
 3](zotero://select/library/items/FW283V5Z)) ([pdf](zotero://open-pdf/library/items/SVM9XEPW?page=3&annotation=QC92KQHH))

-“In theory, all trades can be classified as either a buy or a sell order by using a tick test.5In practice, certain trades are not classifiable because they are either reported out of sequence or are sold with special conditions attached” ([Lee and Ready, 1991, p.
+“In theory, all trades can be classified as either a buy or a sell order by using a tick test.5In practise, certain trades are not classifiable because they are either reported out of sequence or are sold with special conditions attached” ([Lee and Ready, 1991, p.
 3](zotero://select/library/items/FW283V5Z)) ([pdf](zotero://open-pdf/library/items/SVM9XEPW?page=3&annotation=96GXIDN8))

 “The primary limitation of the tick test is its relative imprecision when compared to a quote-based approach, particularly if the prevailing quote has changed or it has been a long time since the last trade.” ([Lee and Ready, 1991, p.
 3](zotero://select/library/items/FW283V5Z)) ([pdf](zotero://open-pdf/library/items/SVM9XEPW?page=3&annotation=C2QT5QSA))